Convergence is accelerating disruption… everywhere!

 “5G is rolling out this year and it’s going to materially affect particularly my work, which is making you feel like you’re talking to somebody else directly face to face,” explains Rosedale.
 “5G is critical because currently the cell devices impose too much delay, so it doesn’t feel real to talk to somebody face to face on these devices.”

-To operate seamlessly from anywhere on the planet, standalone VR/AR devices will require a strong 5G network.
+To operate seamlessly from anywhere on the planet, standalone Augmented Reality and Virtual Reality devices will require a strong 5G network.
 Enhancing real-time connectivity in VR/AR will transform the communication methods of tomorrow.

 (5) Eye-tracking and facial expressions built in for full natural communication.